 Regarding Warters' February 2009 statement to McCarthy that there was no greater review of Cheshire being done than there ever has been, no testimony was offered to demonstrate that this was, in fact, a misrepresentation.
-However, as of Warters' comments to Parent in April 2009, the UTC Board had already voted to approve the Cheshire and CARO restructuring plans.
-The court concludes that Warters' comment regarding Cheshire being strong and "out of danger" was entirely inaccurate considering the UTC vote.
+However, as of Warters' comments to Parent in April 2009, the UTC Board had already voted to approve funding for restructuring plans, including the plans for Cheshire and CARO.
+The court concludes that Warters' comment regarding Cheshire being strong and "out of danger" was entirely inaccurate considering the stage Pratt's planning was then at, including the UTC vote.
 Although nothing in the record indicates that there was an independent "duty to disclose," Warters' comment was a misrepresentation that is inconsistent with Pratt's duties under Letter 22, especially its pursuit of the goal of preserving the bargaining unit work in good faith.
 Viewed on its own, this incident would likely not constitute a breach of Letter 22.
-However, when considered together with the rest of the record, the misrepresentation forms one small piece of the larger picture that indicates Pratt did not comply with its Letter 22 obligations.
+However, when considered together with the rest of the record, the misrepresentation forms one additional piece of the larger picture that indicates Pratt did not comply with its Letter 22 obligations.